Built April-May 2020, mostly during the kids naps while I was at home with them due to COVID-19.

 But with more than two options, it's not at all guaranteed that a majority of people will prefer the winning option.

 One option to deal with this is ranked-choice voting, where voters rank options by order of preference and an algorithm uses that data to pick a winner.
 It's becoming popular in the US (definitely a good thing!), and NYC is set to adopt it in 2021.

 While ranked-choice voting is a big improvement over first past the post, quadratic voting does it one better by allowing people to vote not only on their rank order of preference (Amash, Biden, Trump) but also the intensity of that rank (super high, meh, none).

-It also penalizes extreme, inflexible preferences but giving you less votes overall.
+It also penalizes extreme, inflexible preferences by giving you less votes overall.